AmrGamall/AmrGamall/README.md

 <br>

-- :technologist: A Passionate Full Stack .NET Developer.
+- :technologist: A Passionate Software Testing Engineer.
 - 🧑‍🎓: I graduated from Faculty of Computers & Artificial Intelligence Benha University.
 - 🔭: I'm constantly learning and exploring new technologies to improve my skills.